clarkmcc/stopinformer/README.md

     // Perform a blocking stop of the goroutine informer.Stop()

-    // Or get a notification via a channel when the goroutine as acknowledged the stop
+    // Or get a notification via a channel when the goroutine has acknowledged the stop
     <- informer.StopAndNotify(0)
 }
 ```